dwihdyn/odoo-phonebook/README.md

 5. Go browser -> `localhost:8069` -> Settings tab -> Turn on developer mode -> Apps tab -> Update Apps List -> Search "phonebook" -> Install
 6. REMEMBER to pip install any packages inside odoo virtualenv, by going terminal type -> `sudo su - odoo` -> `source odoo11-venv/bin/activate` -> back to normal by `deactivate` and `exit`

-## Made changes & redeploy
+## 2) Made changes & redeploy

 1. Make any code changes in your fav code editor (vim, vscode, etc)
-2. Restart server, update app list in `localhost:8069`, go to app to Upgrade
+2. Restart server at `sudo systemctl restart odoo11`, update app list in `localhost:8069`, go to app to Upgrade

-### Plans :

-1. add phonebook app into this module
-2. run metabase locally & integrate psql data to metabase local
-3. deploy to google cloud at (https://www.cloudbooklet.com/install-odoo-13-on-ubuntu-18-04-with-nginx-google-cloud/)
-4. once deployed, integreate psql db with metabase (or google bigquery & data studio)

 ### You can create your own module boilerplate by :